-Except to the extent set forth in the Notice of Restricted Stock Unit Award, in the event of any Change in Control, vesting of the Target Restricted Stock Units, and any Dividend Equivalents thereon, will automatically accelerate in full as described in Article X of the Plan.
-However, vesting of the Target Restricted Stock Units, and any Dividend Equivalents thereon, will not automatically accelerate if and to the extent the Restricted Stock Units are, in connection with the Change in Control, either to be assumed by the successor corporation (or its parent) or to be replaced with a comparable award for shares of the capital stock of the successor corporation (or its parent).
-The determination of award comparability will be made by the Committee, and its determination will be final, binding and conclusive.
+Except to the extent set forth in the Notice of Restricted Stock Unit Award for Executives, in the event of any Change in Control, the vesting of the Target Restricted Stock Units, and any Dividend Equivalents thereon, will not automatically accelerate unless this Award is, in connection with the Change in Control, not to be assumed by the successor corporation (or its parent) or to be replaced with a comparable award for shares of the capital stock of the successor corporation (or its parent).
+The determination of award comparability will be made by the Administrator, and its determination will be final, binding and conclusive.